themimixcompany/nebula/README.md

 ws -s index.html
 ```

 However, due to the fact that controlling the spawning of child processes via `package.json` is not amenable to Electron Forge, creating child processes are done instead inside `main.js` using [Express](https://expressjs.com/).
-The way it is used with the MVP is as such:
+The way it is used with the NEBULA is as such:

 ```javascript
 const express = require('express');